pankourgiou/Aeryn_Mordhas_and_the_magic_book/README.md

-Copy-paste the code on your notepad and svae it as .html then double click the file and enjoy reading the adventure of Aeryn Mordhas!!
+Copy-paste the code on your notepad and save it as .html then double click the file and enjoy reading the adventure of Aeryn Mordhas!!